 The fin whale (Balaenoptera physalus) is the second largest animal on the planet after the blue whale.
 Fin whales are found in Sea of Cortez off the coast of Mexico, where you may get sightings from aboard a specialist catamaran that sails the migratory paths of various whale in search of close encounters.

 Fin whales can also be found in the waters of the mid-Atlantic around the archipelago of the Azores, which are home to – or visited by - a surprising number of whale and dolphin species.

 The sperm whale (Physeter macrocephalus) has a large head that can measure up to one third of its length.
 A bull sperm whale can grow up to 20.5 metres long – which makes it the largest living toothed animal.

 Mirissa, on the south coast of Sri Lanka, is one of the foremost places in the world to see sperm whales - they arrive here to feed on the abundant food between December and April, when the sea is relatively calm.They are also found around the islands of the Azores, where you can join a team of researchers on a sperm whale conservation trip.

 Pacific grey whale

 The humpback whale (Megaptera novaeangliae) has a distinctive body shape with long pectoral fins and a knobbly head.
 Highly acrobatic, they are often seen breaching.
 The world’s largest gathering of humpbacks occurs in Newfoundland, Canada.
 Here, you can spend time getting to know these curious ‘aquabatic’ giants of the ocean on a study-week or on your own self-drive itinerary.
-Alaska provides a very special opportunity to join an exclusively chartered vessel, and experience the phenomenon of humpbacks bubble-net feeding.
+Alaska provides a very special opportunity to experience the phenomenon of humpbacks bubble-net feeding.